huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 First, let's set up your hosts file on your local computer.
 This allows you to connect to HUNT Workbench in your lab using a URL name, for example **`demolab.lab.hdc.ntnu.no`**, in your web-browser.

 Your **`host file record`** consists of IP address of your lab entry machine and your lab host name.
-You can find it included in your onboardig email.
+You can find it included in your onboarding email.
 Example of a hosts record:

 ```bash
 # -- Principal example of a host record